 Keep a list: While you’re still shopping for the season, take stock of what’s already in the house before heading out, so as not to get seduced by new-to-you-goods when you already have something perfectly fine at home.

 Lua also recommends cutting up ripe fruit, laying it out on metal sheet pans and freezing before storing in stackable containers instead of just throwing the fruit into a freezer bag (guilty!) to pry apart later.

 Scrap Recipe Inspiration

-Unconventional Pesto: I’ve been saving carrot tops, cilantro and hardy green stems to use for alternative pestos.
+Unconventional Pesto: Save carrot tops, cilantro and hardy green stems to use for alternative pestos.
 The recipe is the same as basil pesto: green + garlic + oil + nut + cheese = yum.

 Quick Pickles: Got a spare container and an hour to kill?
 You too can make quick pickles .
 The hands on cooking time is under 5 minutes, and the results last up to 2 weeks.
 Better yet?
 You can reuse the brine for new veggies or to marinate chicken before roasting.

-Veggie or Bone Broth: I’ve extolled the virtues of a pressure cooker before, and quick bone broth is a perfect example of its utility.
-I barely use a recipe for this: take veggie scraps including carrot peels, onion ends, elderly garlic and add it to about four cups of water and chicken bones (if you like).
+Veggie or Bone Broth: We’ve extolled the virtues of a pressure cooker before, and quick bone broth is a perfect example of its utility.
+You barely need a recipe for this: take veggie scraps including carrot peels, onion ends, elderly garlic and add it to about four cups of water and chicken bones (if you like).
 Michelle Tam from Nom Nom Paleo adds about three tablespoons of fish sauce to her broth so now I do too.